nablarch/nablarch-document/en/application_framework/application_framework/libraries/bean_util.rst

     // If the type parameter of List type is not set to a concrete type.
+    // Calling BeanUtil.createAndCopy(BadSampleRecord.class, map)
-    // A runtime exception occurs by calling BeanUtil.createAndCopy(BadSampleRecord.class, map)
+    // throws a runtime exception because it does not support
-    // because the type parameter of List type is not supported. public class BadSampleRecord<T>(List<T> items) {}
+    // type parameters of List type.
+    public class BadSampleRecord<T>(List<T> items) {}

     // If the type parameter of the List type is set to a concrete type.